leon4rd/test/README.md

-## Why was the big cat disqualified from the race?
-Because it was a cheetah.
+## What did the fish say when it swam into a wall?
+Damn!